University of Novi Sad: Science

 Resulting from a special agreement on cooperation, researchers, professors and students have access to the Matica Srpska Library, the oldest Serbian scientific and cultural institution, founded in 1826, which offers more than three million publications.

 The University encompasses around 250 laboratories.
 Of special significance to the strengthening of innovation potential is the Science and Technology Park Novi Sad.
 With the support of the Faculty of Technical Sciences, around 200 start-up and spin-off companies have been founded, mainly in the IT sector, employing young engineers who graduated from the University of Novi Sad.

 Researchers from the University of Novi Sad have been the recipients of numerous international and national awards for technical innovations.
 The BioSense Institute, one of three research institutes, was proclaimed by the European Union as one of the thirty research institutions in Europe with the greatest potential in the field of bio-technologies.
 Its project ANTARES was the best ranked in Europe in 2016 within the program Horizon 2020.

 In 2009, the Faculty of Law won first place in the moot court competition, which was organized by the University of Leiden at the International Court of Justice in the Hague.
 The students from the Faculty of Technical Sciences, which continue the tradition of the famous Yugoslav School of Robotics, have been named among the best in Europe, winning first place at the European Competition in Robotics EUROBOT 2019 and EUROBOT 2022, held in France, as well as second and third place in EUROBOT 2016.
 The students of the Academy of Arts and the Faculty of Sports and Physical Education have received numerous awards at national and international competitions.

 Art

 The Academy of Arts Novi Sad was founded in 1974 as one of the University of Novi Sad faculties.

-Along with its educational and scientific activities, the academy is famous for developing international cooperation with numerous cultural, artistic, and academic institutions.
-The academy's strength is based on its capacity to develop international projects through various programs such as Erasmus +, Creative Europe, and Horizon 2020.

 The Academic Culture and Art Society of the University of Novi Sad "Sonja Marinković" is known for its successful performances at festivals in the country and abroad.
 Its Accordion Orchestra won the first prize at the World Music Competition in Innsbruck (Austria) in 2013 and is considered to be one of the best in Europe.

+Rankings

+On Shanghai Ranking (ARWU), the University of Novi Sad is not listed among the top 1000 universities worldwide in 2025.
+This marks a shift from previous years, such as 2024, where it was positioned in the 901–1000 bracket.
+In 2025, it ranked between 201st and 300th place in Food Science & Technology it also ranked between 401st and 500th place in Agricultural Sciences.
+In 2025 on USNWR, the University of Novi Sad ranked 1169th globally.
+Out of all subjects on USNWR the University of Novi Sad it was best ranked in Food Science and Technology being 120th in the world.